Chapter I. Following The Nuance Flow

 - Conceptual In (Ni): “What is the underlying essence behind this?”

-- Logical At (Te): “Which objective tools can I use for this?”
+- Technical At (Te): “Which objective tools can I use for this?”

 - Affective Af (Fe): “According to social ethics, what is fair?”